saturnflyer/casting/README.md

 # Casting

 To use proper delegation, your approach should preserve `self` as a reference to the original object receiving a method.
 When the object receiving the forwarded message has its own and separate notion of `self`, the pattern is consultation.

 The Ruby standard library includes a library called "delegate", but it is a consultation approach.
 With that "delegate", all messages are forwarded to another object, but the attendant object maintains its own identity.

 With Casting, your defined methods may reference `self` and during execution it will refer to the original client object.

-## Installation

-If you are using Bundler, add this line to your application's Gemfile:

-    gem 'casting'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install casting

 ## Usage